 The queue system takes computation requests from everyone, figures out the optimal use of resources, and allocates code to nodes.
 You have to start your code in a structured way in order for this to work.
 Our previous tutorial showed how to run things directly from the command line, without any scripting needed.

 Now let’s see how to put these into scripts.
+A shell script takes any commands that you might type directly into a shell and automates them.
+The slurm scripts that we make in this lesson do do this.
 Scripts allow jobs to run asynchronously, in batch, and without human supervision.

 A basic script¶

 echo 'hello world'.
 We have to tell the

 system how to run it.
 Here is a simple submission script, put it in a

 hello.slrm (you can use the editor nano:

 #!/bin/bash #SBATCH --time=0-00:05:00 # 5 mins #SBATCH --mem-per-cpu=500 # 500MB of memory srun echo 'hello, world'